dimerabbits/Peanut/README.md

 - ProgressTiled - Project Summary on TodayView using guage meter
 - Shadows and glows (inner, raised)
 - @FocusState - reading and writing the current focus position in view hierarchy.
 Dismissing the keyboard
-- NotesHeader - Resigning First Responder using UIApplicationDelegateAdaptor to dismiss the keyboard of TextEditor
+- NotesHeader - Resigning First Responder to dismiss the keyboard in TextEditor
 - SwiftUI for iOS 15 - confirmationDialog, withAnimation, Button roles, submitLabel, textSelection, symbolRenderingMode, Visual Effect Blurs using Material, focusable, alert, onSubmit, foregroundStyle(semantic colors, gradients, glows, shadows)
 - Incorporating a multitude of Swift 5.5 API’s and Adhering to the latest Apple Interface Guidelines.